- Test drive an electric van - fully funded

 How long can I use the van for?

-The van can be loaned for 30,60 or 90 days.
+The van can be loaned for 30 days.
 If you want to try it for a shorter period, that’s fine too.
 The choice is yours!
 Unlimited mileage is included for the loan period.
 The vehicle remains the property of Nottingham City Council.

 Where do I collect it from?